Mexican Air Force

 The Mexican Air Force (FAM; Fuerza Aérea Mexicana) is the air service branch of the Mexican Armed Forces.
-It is a component of the Mexican Army and depends on the National Defense Secretariat (SEDENA).
+It is a component of the Mexican Army and as such overseen by the National Defense Secretariat (SEDENA).
 The objective of the FAM is to defend the integrity, independence, and sovereignty of Mexico.
 Its auxiliary tasks include internal security, assisting with public works, and natural disaster management.
-Since December 2017, its commander is Miguel Enrique Vallín Osuna.
+As of 2024, its commander is Óscar René Rubio Sánchez.

 History

 Mexican Revolution

+The foundation of the Mexican Air Force was led by five Mexican flight pioneers who were sent to New York by President Francisco Madero to master flying: Juan Pablo and Eduardo Aldasoro, Alberto and Gustavo Salinas and Horacio Ruiz.
+They returned to Mexico in 1913 not only as pioneers, but also teachers for the next generation of pilots.

 The official predecessor of the Air Force was the Army's Auxiliary Aerial Militia Squadron (Escuadrilla Aérea de la Milicia Auxiliar del Ejército), created during the Mexican Revolution in April 1913 by the Secretary of War and Navy General Manuel Mondragón, who authorized pilots Miguel Lebrija and Juan Guillermo Villasana to test out bomb targets on Campo de Balbuena, the first airport in Mexico, now located in Jardín Balbuena in Mexico City.

 The air force exclusively performed reconnaissance missions until 10 May 1913, when Didier Masson and a Joaquín Bauche Alcalde dropped 15 kilograms of dynamite on rebel boats.
 Although the attack did not cause any damage below, it is the first known instance of air-to-sea bombing.
 Masson also performed leaflet drops, also considered the first ever done.

 On February 5, 1915, the leader of the Constitutionalist Army, Venustiano Carranza, founded the Military Aviation Arm (Arma de Aviación Militar), which would become the current air force.
 Its first commander was Lt.
 Alberto Salinas Carranza.